larntz/lemmy-directory/content/community/pawb.social/furrywriting.md

 ---
-title: "Furry Writing, Storytime, and Worldbuilding"
+title: "Furry Writing, Worldbuilding, and Storytime"
 name: "furrywriting"
-description: "This is the place to share and discuss stories related to the Furry Fandom.Whether a story about your real experiences in the fandom, or a fictional story themed around anthrophomorphic animals.
-We also encourage discussions about worldbuilding related to anthrophomorphic animals.For rules, please follow pawb.social site-wide code of conducts."
+description: "This is the place to share and discuss about stories relating to the furry fandom.Whether the story is about your real experiences in the fandom, a fictional story themed around anthrophomorphic animals, or discussions about worldbuildings related to anthrophomorphic animals, all are welcome.For rules, please follow pawb.social site-wide code of conducts."
 type: community
-date: "2023-06-16 22:55:55"
+date: "2023-06-19 11:34:55"
 draft: false
 nsfw: false
 actor_id: "https://pawb.social/c/furrywriting"
 host: pawb.social
 lastmod: "{[ .Updated }}"
-subscribers: 29
+subscribers: 37
-posts: 1
+posts: 3
-comments: 0
+comments: 6
-weight: 1
+weight: 3
-dau: 1
+dau: 4
-wau: 1
+wau: 5
-mau: 1
+mau: 5
 instances:
 - "pawb_social"
 tags: